ozgurkara99/entity-detection/README.md

 You should run preprocess_and_train.py file in the directory that contains data/output.csv .
 This file converts the simulation output to multivariate time series, then train it with CNN model to classify which Tx sent the information.

 ## Details of Preprocessing
+For one simulation, we have 2 time series: Azimuth value of absorbed molecule/time, elevation value of absorbed molecule/time.
+The program first slice the sphere into (azimuth_slice x elevation_slice) segment.
+Then for each region, it creates new time series.

 ## Details of Deep Learning Based Model